nautobot/nautobot-app-golden-config/docs/navigating-golden.md

 ![Home Overview](./img/golden-overview.png)

-Some of the information descibed in this view, may not be immediately obvious.
+Some of the information described in this view, may not be immediately obvious.

 * The Backup/Intended/Compliance status will always show the last time the job was successfully ran for that device, but there are several conditions it may be in.
   * Green with a date indicates that the ran was successful, which was the last time the job ran.